psemiletov/logfilegen/docs/config.md

 **pure=boolean** - "true" or "false" (default).
 It "true", logfilegen just generate log lines at the memory without the actual file output.

 **benchmark=boolean** - "true" or "false" (default).
 It "true", logfilegen run the generation at full speed, with the current template (or the default one if not provided), to the current log file.
-Results, in lines per second, may vary depended on the template complexity, randomize engine work, use of gzip, log rotation settings.
+Results, in lines per second, may vary depended on the template complexity, randomizer engine work, use of gzip, log rotation settings.

 **duration=integer** - how many seconds runs the lines gerenation cycle.
 If 0 (zero), cycle will run until break by Ctrl-C.